Wild Strawberries (film): Casting

 As usual, Bergman chose his collaborators from a team of actors and technicians with whom he had worked before in the cinema and the theater.
 As Sara, Bibi Andersson plays both Borg's childhood sweetheart who left him to marry his brother and a charming, energetic young woman who reminds him of that lost love.
 Andersson, then twenty one years old, was a member in Bergman's famed repertory company.
 He gave her a small part in his films Smiles of a Summer Night (1955) and as the jester's wife in The Seventh Seal (1957).
 She would continue to work for him in many more films, most notably in Persona (1966).
 Ingrid Thulin plays Marianne, the sad, gentle and warm daughter-in-law of Borg.
 She appeared in other Bergman films as the mistress in Winter Light (1963) and as one of three sisters in Cries and Whispers (1972).
-Bergman's first wife, Else Fisher, made a brief uncredited appearance as Borg's mother in the final flashback; their daughter, Lena, played one of Isak's twin sisters.

 Reception

+Critical reception

 Wild Strawberries received strongly positive reviews in Sweden; its acting, script, and photography were common areas of praise.
 It was among the films that cemented Bergman's international reputation, but American critics were not unanimous in their praise.
 A number of reviewers found its story puzzling.
 In The New York Times, Bosley Crowther lauded the performances of Sjöström and Andersson but wrote, "This one is so thoroughly mystifying that we wonder whether Mr. Bergman himself knew what he was trying to say."
 The film ranked 7th on Cahiers du Cinéma's Top 10 Films of the Year List in 1959.